 Web scraping has become a hot topic among people with rising demands for big data.
 More and more people hunger for data from multiple websites to help with their business development.
 However, many challenges, such as blocking mechanisms, will rise when web scraping processes scale, which can hinder people from getting data.
 Let’s look at these challenges in detail.

 1. Bot access

-The first thing to check is that if your target website allows for scraping before you start it.
-If you find it disallows for scraping via its robots.txt, you can ask the web owner for scraping permission, explaining your scraping needs and purposes.
+The first thing to check is if your target website allows for scraping before you start it.
+If you find it disallowed for scraping via its robots.txt, you can ask the web owner to scrap permission, explaining your scraping needs and purposes.
 If the owner still disagrees, it’s better to find an alternative site that has similar information.

 2. Complicated and changeable web page structures

 Most web pages are based on HTML (Hypertext Markup Language).
 Web page designers can have their own standards to design the pages, so web page structures are widely divergent.
-When you need to scrape multiple websites, you need to build one scraper for each website.
+If you need to scrape multiple websites, you need to build one scraper for each website.

 Moreover, websites periodically update their content to improve the user experience or add new features, which often leads to structural changes on the web page.
 Since web scrapers are set up according to a certain design of the page, they would not work for the updated page.
 Sometimes even a minor change in the target website requires you to adjust the scraper.

-Octoparse uses customized workflow to simulate human behaviors so that to deal with different pages.
-You can modify the workflow easier to adapt to the new pages.
+Octoparse uses customized workflows to simulate human behavior so as to deal with different pages.
+You can modify the workflow to make it easier to adapt to the new pages.

 3. IP blocking

 IP blocking is a common method to stop web scrapers from accessing data of a website.
-It typically happens when a website detects a high number of requests from the same IP address.
+This typically happens when a website detects a high number of requests from the same IP address.
 The website would either totally ban the IP or restrict its access to break down the scraping process.